ray-project/ray/doc/source/ray-core/objects.rst

 Objects
 =======

-In Ray, we can create and compute on objects.
-We refer to these objects as **remote objects**, and we use **object refs** to refer to them.
-Remote objects are stored in `shared-memory <https://en.wikipedia.org/wiki/Shared_memory>`__ **object stores**, and there is one object store per node in the cluster.
-In the cluster setting, we may not actually know which machine each object lives on.
+In Ray, tasks and actors create and compute on objects.
+We refer to these objects as **remote objects** because they can be stored anywhere in a Ray cluster, and we use **object refs** to refer to them.
+Remote objects are cached in Ray's distributed `shared-memory <https://en.wikipedia.org/wiki/Shared_memory>`__ **object store**, and there is one object store per node in the cluster.
+In the cluster setting, a remote object can live on one or many nodes, independent of who holds the object ref(s).

-An **object ref** is essentially a unique ID that can be used to refer to a remote object.
-If you're familiar with futures, our object refs are conceptually similar.
+An **object ref** is essentially a pointer or a unique ID that can be used to refer to a remote object without seeing its value.
+If you're familiar with futures, Ray object refs are conceptually similar.

-Object refs can be created in multiple ways.
+Object refs can be created in two ways.

   1. They are returned by remote function calls.
   2. They are returned by ``put`` (:ref:`docstring <ray-put-ref>`).